Welcome

 The local tourism board has a great website with local attractions, restaurants, hikes, etc. https://hardangerfjord.com/en/.
 In addition, if you are traveling other areas in Norway before or after, there are many well-made local tourism websites. https://www.visitnorway.com/ is a great place to start.
 For the Oslo region, this website is also helpful: https://www.visitoslo.com/, and for Bergen, https://en.visitbergen.com/.

-If you have a car, there are also some options in the nearby village of Kinsarvik (10 minute drive), or in Odda (30-40 minute drive) or Eidfjord (45 minute – 1 hour drive).
+If you have a car, then make sure to check out some other nearby towns, such as Kinsarvik (10 minute drive), Odda (30-40 minute drive), or Eidfjord (45 minute – 1 hour drive).

 Lofthus in Ullensvang is in the fjord district of western Norway.
-There are several travel options to consider.
+There are several travel options to consider, but with any it will take some time to get from the airport to the conference venue.

 Note that there are two airports in Oslo – Gardermoen (OSL) and Sandefjord/Torp (TRF).
 Flights to Torp are often cheaper than Gardermoen, but transit to the center of Oslo (to catch a train or bus to Lofthus) takes longer and is less convenient.

-OBS.
-Optional post symposium tour ending at Gardermoen airport in Oslo will be organised.
+Note: Optional post symposium tour ending at Gardermoen airport in Oslo will be organized.
 Consult the program before deciding travel options.

 Travel options from Bergen:

-- By boat and bus.
-(Flesland-Rosendal-Odda, arrival May 18th at 19:30 demands pick up by car to join the welcome reception, use the contact form to request this)
+By boat and bus.
+(Flesland-Rosendal-Odda, arrival May 18th at 19:30 demands pick up by car to join the welcome reception, use the contact form to request this) Boat: https://rodne.no/en Bus: https://www.skyss.no/

-- By rental car (Four alternative routes, E16 via Voss, Fv7 via Hardanger bridge, Fv49 via ferry Tørvikbygd-Jondal or Fv48 via ferry Gjermundshavn-Årsnes).
-Free parking at the hotel.
+By rental car (Four alternative routes, E16 via Voss, Fv7 via Hardanger bridge, Fv49 via ferry Tørvikbygd-Jondal or Fv48 via ferry Gjermundshavn-Årsnes).
+Free parking at the hotel for guests.

-Important: On request we can organize a separate direct bus transport from the airport participants on May 18th if you arrive before 15:00.
+Important: On request we can organize a separate direct bus transport from the airport in Bergen on May 18th if you arrive before 15:00.
 Use the contact form to request that.
 If more than 40 people want this option, we will organize it.

 Travel options from Oslo:

-More travel information can also be found at the Airport webpage: https://avinor.no/en/airport/oslo-airport/
+More travel information can also be found at the Airport webpage

 CONTACT - Questions please write to isphpp2026@nibio.no